Elias Tours Egypt · Alexandria

 The City Alexander Built to Last

 For nearly a thousand years, Alexandria was the most important city in the world.
 The Great Library of Alexandria — the ancient world’s greatest repository of knowledge — attracted scholars from every civilization.
 Cleopatra ruled from here.
-Julius Caesar fell in love here.
-The apostle Mark founded one of Christianity’s earliest churches here.
-Alexandria is not just Egypt’s second city — it is one of history’s first.
+Julius Caesar arrived in 48 BC and stayed for nine months.
+The apostle Mark founded one of Christianity’s earliest churches here in the first century AD.
+No other city outside Rome accumulated this much history in so short a time.

 Alexandria culture Mediterranean Egypt Qaitbay Citadel bird eye view